Skip to main content.

 2

 Insert hand drill into the anterior third of the vertebral body to create a pathway.
 The color bands on the hand drill will help you determine which probe size is appropriate for the ablation.
-Teal indicates a 15mm probe and orange indicates a 20mm probe.
+Teal indicates a 15mm probe, orange indicates a 20mm probe and purple indicates a 10mm probe.

 3